Streak ends: US men’s basketball falls to Australia, 98-94

 Walker scored 22 points for the U.S., and Harrison Barnes had 20.
 Donovan Mitchell’s 3-pointer with 1:05 left got the U.S. within 97-94, the Americans forced a stop on the ensuing possession and had two chances to tie — but Mitchell’s 3-pointer was off, Joe Harris missed a corner 3 a few seconds later and Mills iced the game with a free throw.

 Aron Baynes left the floor with his head back, screaming in celebration as he slapped hands with delirious countrymen.
-Andrew Bogut and Joe Ingles grabbed their kids and brought them on the floor for a look.
+Ingles and Andrew Bogut grabbed their kids and brought them on the floor for a look.

 Bogut scored 16 points, Ingles had 15 and Baynes scored 13 for the Australians.